andols-dev/andols-dev/README.md

-My name is Andreas and I have a great interest in web development.
+My name is Andreas and I'am a junior Fullstack Developer with knowledge in responsive design, python, Django, .Net Core MVC and C#.

+I started by learning HTML, CSS and JavaScript and to build responsive websites.
+Then I continued to learn React.
+After completing training in system development in C# .Net at Lexicon in Linköping I have continued to develop my knowledge in C# and .Net Core MVC and I have also learned Python and Django.

 <h3>🔧 &nbsp;Tech Stack</h3>